 How Much Does Youth Hockey Cost in Ohio?

-Ohio has a strong hockey tradition anchored by Columbus, Cleveland, and Cincinnati metro programs.
-The Blue Jackets' arrival sparked a youth hockey boom that continues to grow, with competitive programs now rivaling traditional hockey states.
-Families benefit from reasonable ice costs compared to the coasts.
+Ohio has an established hockey tradition anchored by Columbus, Cleveland, and Cincinnati metro programs.
+The Blue Jackets' arrival accelerated youth hockey growth across the state, and competitive programs now compare to those in traditional hockey states.
+Ice costs are reasonable compared to the coasts.

 Season Cost by Level